History and role

 Associate judges have a specialist civil jurisdiction and undertake a range of companies and insolvency work.
 They have extensive jurisdiction in interlocutory matters including summary judgment applications, and they have jurisdiction to assess damages.
 Associate judges were formerly known as masters of the High Court and appointed for fixed terms.
 From 20 May 2004, masters were renamed associate judges and secured permanent tenure.

-Acting judges of the High Court can be appointed by the Governor General on the advice of the Attorney General.
-An acting judge must hold or have held judicial office either as a High Court judge, an associate judge or a District Court judge.
+Acting judges of the High Court can be appointed by the Governor-General on the advice of the Attorney-General.
+An acting judge must hold or have held judicial office either as a High Court judge, an associate judge, or a District Court judge.

 The eligibility rules for appointment as an acting associate judge are different.
 The appointee must be eligible for appointment as a judge under s 94 of the Senior Courts Act 2016 and be under 75 years of age or be either a current District Court judge or one who has retired or resigned.

 The High Court uses acting judges very sparingly, where there is a temporary shortfall in the judicial workforce.
-TOP

 Administration